 Cerastium or mouse-ear chickweed

-Mouse Ear Chickweed
+dense spreading growth of Mouse Ear Chickweed (Cerastium glomeratum)

-Mouse ear chickweed distribution in Australia
+(Cerastium glomeratum) distribution in Australia

 Mouse Ear Chickweed (Cerastium glomeratum)

-Mouse Ear Chickweed aka Sticky Mouse-Ear Chickweed is an invasive, low-growing annual that easily competes with other plants.
+Mouse Ear Chickweed (Cerastium glomeratum) aka Sticky Mouse-Ear Chickweed is an invasive, low-growing annual that easily competes with other plants.
 It is common throughout Australia, but favours temperate areas like the Southern Highland and Central Tablelands of NSW and the ACT.

 Mouse Ear Chickweed is an upright annual weed, and is similar to Common Chickweed (Stellaria media) but has a more erect habit.
 It is a highly unpalatable and a competitive weed in the grazing industry.